jss367/jss367.github.io/_posts/2015-01-26-Python-Notes-II.md

 tags: [Python, Cheatsheet]
 ---

 These are tips and tricks a little bit more advanced than the previous notebook.
-I try to update the post every once in a while with the latest version of python, so it should be kept up to date.
+I try to update the post every once in a while with the latest version of python, so it should be roughly up to date.

 <b>Table of contents</b>
 * TOC